-- 4. Based on the acquired knowledge and understanding of auditing: - a) produce auditing procedures for relevant steps in a general audit process.

-b) reflect on the societal aspects of auditing and how apprehensions of auditing may change, due to applied methods of research.
+- 4. Based on the acquired knowledge and understanding of auditing: - a) Understand how to undertake relevant steps in a general audit process. - b) Reflect on the societal aspects of auditing and how apprehensions of auditing may change, due to applied methods of research.